V-Gade/Software-Testing-Project1/README.md

 # Software-Testing-Project1
-Manual testing performed on OpenCart website.
-Emphasized on Login and New user Registration functionality.
+Manual testing performed on OpenCart website.Emphasized on Login and New user Registration functionality.

 Sample below